 The Book of Proverbs says that a fool only expresses their own opinion and does not want to listen to wise counsel.
 In Proverbs, chapters 4-6, there is strong counsel about staying away from situations that will lead to sexual sin.
 What we allow to enter our hearts, and then ponder, think about and entertain, will determine our actions.
 That is why we are told to guard our hearts.
 Proverbs 4:23 (KJV) Keep your heart with all diligence; for out of it are the issues of life.

 Just as the fool has said in his heart, “there is no God” (Psalm 14:1), someone who professes Christ and continues in sin, like the proverbial fool, will realize one day what they have bartered away.
-Satan makes shame and guilt appear larger than Truth.
+Satan deceives, making shame and guilt appear larger than Truth and God’s forgiveness.

-For further learning on sexual immorality go to RESOURCES.
+For further learning on overcoming sexual immorality go to RESOURCES.

 Photo Credit: Canva, Family/Rodolfo Quirós/Pexels.